September 17, 2025

 Pros:

-Built into Opera browser (no additional setup)
+Built into Opera browser (no separate app to download)

 Cons: